 All interments are subject to rules set forth in the St. Mary Cemetery Rules and Regulations Book.

 - No interments will be permitted unless the casket is placed in a top sealed steel, masonry or concrete vault or box.

 - No wood rough boxes will be permitted in St. Mary Cemetery, unless buried in a vault.

 - Two urns permitted on a single gravesite.

-- One urn over one body burial permitted on single gravesite if depth of vault permits.
+- One urn over one body burial permitted on single grave site if depth of vault permits.

 The meaning of “maintenance” involves only the cutting of grass and cleaning of lots, clipping around monuments/markers and trimming only the shrubs, evergreens and trees that have been planted under the general cemetery program.
 The term “maintenance” must not be interpreted as involving the maintenance, repair or replacement of monuments/markers, replacing or trimming shrubbery planted by lot owners, repair or replacement of any stone, bronze, concrete or masonry damaged through vandalism, an act of God, strikes, riots, explosions or by unavoidable accidents or otherwise.

-Monument retail sales companies are required to submit request for installation of monuments on an acceptable regulation form which supplies all details as to sizes and inscriptions.
+Monument retail sales companies are required to submit requests for installation of monuments on an acceptable regulation form which supplies all details as to sizes and inscriptions.
 All applications must be approved before work begins.
 Monuments/markers made of bronze, approved granites and marble that will withstand our weather conditions will be the only materials permitted.

 One hundred and eighty (180) days will be required following a burial before the installation of a monument “footer” so as to assure a more favorable ground condition for permanent level setting.
 If the Sexton determines conditions are acceptable, he may install before the 180 day limit.